 Will Coats Pensions Office contact me with my retirement options?

 Yes.
 Provided we have your current address, we will write to you approximately 5 months before your Scheme retirement date.
 If you choose not to retire at that time, it will be necessary for you to contact the Pensions Office when you are ready to take your benefits.

 What is the earliest date I can draw my pension?

 Early retirement is normally possible from age 55 onwards.

 I am over age 55, how can I get an early quote of my benefits?

-You should contact XPS Administration to request an early retirement quotation.
+You should contact Coats Pensions Office to request an early retirement quotation.
 To ensure this is dealt with as quickly as possible, please confirm your name, address, date of birth and National Insurance number on the request.